-Maja Jelly is a sweet jelly Filipino dessert made out of corn starch, cream of corn, yello jelly powder, sugar, condensed milk and evaporated milk.
-It can be topped up with cheese.
-This scrumptious dessert can be served in special occasions.
+Maja Jelly is a Filipino dessert made out of corn starch, cream of corn, yellow jelly powder, sugar, condensed milk, evaporated milk and topped with cheese.
 It taste like Maja Blanca, especially with the sweet corn kernels that is very likely for Maja Blanca.
 The difference is the texture.
 With some jelly on it, this is a lot more jiggly and fun to eat.
 Everybody would love this especially kids!
 Follow our Maja Jelly recipe to make this dish in your home.

 Maja Jelly Recipe

 This maja jelly recipe will show you how to make maja jelly very easily and in simple steps.
 Maja jelly is very popular and delicious dish and you will love it.
 Follow this recipe and you will be delighted to see what a delicious maja jelly you have made.

 - 50grams Unflavored Jelly Powder (Yellow) (2 sachets Mr Gulaman)

 - 10 cups water

 1. Dissolve jelly powder in 10 cups water (room temperature) .
 Add sugar.
 Stir and dissolve all powder.
 When all powder is dissolved, put on heat and let boil.
 Use medium heat.

 2. When the mixture starts boiling, add the evaporated milk, condensed milk and cream corn.
 Stir and let it boil.

 3. Dissolve cornstarch in 1/2 cup water.
 Make sure that there’s no lumps.
 Add the mixture to the boiling milk and jelly.
 Stir well.
 Simmer for 3 minutes.

 4. After 3 minutes, remove from heat.
 Transfer to mold containers.
 Let it cool and chill for at least 4 hours before removing from molds.